-Figure 15: Insert from VFR 5.1.5 Orthophotomaps of training areas In 2004 and 2005, the orthophotomaps of the Slovenian army central training grounds Postojna - Poček and Bač at 1: 10,000 were created.
+Figure 15: Insert from VFR 6.1.4 Orthophotomaps of training areas In 2004 and 2005, the orthophotomaps of the Slovenian army central training grounds Postojna - Poček and Bač at 1: 10,000 were created.
 The maps were created in line with the NATO standards.
 The data on the training grounds objects were acquired using a GPS survey.
-5.2 Ministry of Transport, Maritime Directorate In spite of a short coastline measuring only 46.6 km, Slovenia is also a maritime country.
+The ortophotomaps were renewed in 2017, while in 2013 additional training grounds Bloška Polica and Ulaka were mapped at 1: 5,000 scale.
+6.2 Ministry of Transport, Maritime Directorate In spite of a short coastline measuring only 46.6 km, Slovenia is also a maritime country.
 Primarily in the interest of the safe navigation of ships sailing into the Luka Koper port and additionally for reasons of the fast- growing maritime tourism, the Maritime Directorate, operating within the Ministry of Transportation, is implementing the role of a national hydrographic administration in cooperation with the Geodetic Institute of Slovenia.
 The role of the hydrographic administration is to collect and disseminate important information for seafarers and to administer Slovenian nautical maps and other publications important for maritime transport.
 All maps and publications are prepared at the Geodetic Institute of Slovenia.
 The Bay of Koper map at 1: 12,000 was created on the basis of the hydrographic survey by the American hydrographic ship in 1999.
 It was done using computer technology in Mercator projection on the WGS 84 ellipsoid, which allows the use of the GPS satellite system.
 It was followed by the international version of the map and the transformation of the map into an ENC (Electronic Nautical Chart) cell for use in the ECGIS system.
 In addition to this map, the following were published before 2002: - MPZ-UP-1: IALA Nautical symbols system, 1st edition 2000 and - Cartographic key to symbols and abbreviations on Slovenian nautical maps, 1st edition in 2001.
-In the period between 2002 and 2006, the following Slovenian nautical maps were created that are now regularly updated: - Piran Bay 02, 1: 12,000, 1st edition 2004 (Figure 16), - Bay of Trieste 03, 1: 75,000, 1st edition 2005, - Bay of Koper INT 3469, 1: 12,000, 1st edition 2005, - Slovenian Sea small maps, 1: 15,000, 1: 100,000, 1st edition 2005.
+In the period between 2002 and 2006, the following Slovenian nautical maps were created that are now regularly updated: Piran Bay 02, 1: 12,000, 1st edition 2004 (Figure 16) 3rd 2018, - Bay of Trieste 03, 1: 75,000, 1st edition 2005, 3rd 2018, - Bay of Koper INT 3469, 1: 12,000, 1st edition 2005, 2nd 2011, - Port of Koper 04, 1: 5,000, 2nd edition 2015, - Slovenian Sea small maps, 1: 15,000, 1: 100,000, 1st edition 2005.

 Figure 16: Map of Piran Bay

-5.3 Environmental Agency of the Republic of Slovenia
+6.3 Environmental Agency of the Republic of Slovenia

 The Environmental Agency of the Republic of Slovenia (ARSO) is a body within the Ministry of Environment and Spatial Planning.
 It implements professional, analytical and regulatory and administrative environmental assignments at the national level.
 Therefore, the mission of the agency is to monitor, analyze and forecast natural phenomena and processes in the environment and make efforts to reduce the danger to people and property from natural sources.
 National services for meteorology, hydrology and seismology belong among the assignments in this area.

-In the period between 2001 and 2015, the Agency regularly prepared predominantly thematic maps concerning the environment.
+In the period between 2001 and 2019, the Agency regularly prepared predominantly thematic maps concerning the environment.
 Many maps were made and they were submitted as reports at various conventions in the European Union or as appendices of the Agency's annual reports.

 At http://gis.arso.gov.si/ the Environmental Agency of the Republic of Slovenia hosts an interactive natural sciences atlas, which contains information about the following thematic segments:

 - Topographic maps,

 - Digital relief model,

 - Spatial units,

 - Nature,

 - Waters,

 - Environment and

 - EEA and EU reports.